tytydraco/yessleep/out/Passenger_29.md

 "You're not helping," I sang.

-He smile sheepishly, "Sorry.
-Intrusive thoughts, you know?"
+He smiled sheepishly, "Sorry.
+Jitters still, you know?"
 He paused again.
 "You know."

 We both turned our heads as the balled up girl suddenly got to her feet and walked towards the front of the plane.
 Amy the stewardess stopped her short of the curtain.
 "Up ahead is for First Class passengers only."